-Director/producer Mel Gibson was investigated by an animal welfare organization, who were convinced that the fake horses used were real.
-Only when one of his assistants provided some videotaped footage of the location shooting were they convinced otherwise.
+Mel Gibson was investigated by an animal welfare organization, which was convinced that the fake horses used were real.
+Only when one of Gibson's assistants provided some videotaped footage of the location shooting were they convinced otherwise.

-Screenwriter Randall Wallace had been visiting Edinburgh in 1983 to learn about his heritage when he came across a statue of William Wallace outside Edinburgh Castle; he had never heard of the 14th-century figure who shared his name but was intrigued enough by the stories told to him about "Scotland's greatest hero" to research the story as much as possible.
+Randall Wallace had been visiting Edinburgh in 1983 to learn about his heritage when he came across a statue of William Wallace outside Edinburgh Castle.
+He had never heard of the 14th-century figure who shared his name, but was intrigued enough by the stories told to him about "Scotland's greatest hero" to research the story as much as possible.

 Glen Nevis, the Scottish valley which served as the location for Wallace's childhood village, also enjoys the heaviest rainfall in Europe.
 During the six weeks spent filming in the area, only three days of sunshine occurred, during which the wedding scene was finished.
 The filmmakers resigned themselves to the fact that constant rain was inevitable, and opted to film scenes regardless of weather conditions.

 Mel Gibson initially turned down the role of William Wallace when MGM executive Alan Ladd Jr. gave him the script, because he felt he was too old for the part.
 A year later he changed his mind, after Paramount Pictures said they would finance the film only if he played the lead role.